 Areas of expertise:

-documentary photography, alternative processes, photo-related printmaking methods.
+documentary photography (traditional, digital and alternative processes), photo-related printmaking methods.